Title: | Score Matching Estimation by Automatic Differentiation |

 The function evaltape_wsum()

-computes the column-wise weighted sum of the result.
+computes the weighted sum of each column of the evaltape()

 evaltape(tape, xmat, pmat, xcentres = NA * xmat, approxorder = 10) evaltape_wsum( tape, xmat, pmat, w = NULL, xcentres = NA * xmat, approxorder = 10 )